Dashboard Member settings

 Sign up Sign in

-A DPIA is a process designed to help organisations identify and minimise the data protection risks of a project.
-Where the processing (eg obtaining or recording) of personal data (eg names, addresses and information about racial or ethnic origin) is likely to result in a high risk to individuals, a DPIA needs to be completed.
-For more information, read Data protection impact assessments.
+DPIAs are processes designed to help organisations identify and minimise the data protection risks associated with a project.
+Organisations must carry out a DPIA whenever the data processing is likely to result in a high risk to individuals.
+For more information, read Processing high-risk personal data and DPIAs.

 What is criminal offence data?